bbkanev/Project_2_SS24/README.md

     email: test2@test.com
     ```

-10. Go and attempt the test Geography.
+10. Go and attempt 2-3 times the Geography test.
 ![img.png](Images/img.png)
 11. Submitting the test and go to my results to see the results.
 ![img.png](Images/img1.png)